brewsci/homebrew-science/.github/CONTRIBUTING.md

 `make check` or equivalent should be enabled if the package provides it:

-    option "without-check", "Disable build-time checking (not recommended)" ...
+    option "without-test", "Skip build-time tests (not recommended)"" ...
     system "make"
-    system "make", "check" if build.with? "check"
+    system "make", "check" if build.with? "test"
     system "make", "install"

-If this target takes an inordinate amount of resources or is otherwise problematic the option can be switched to `"with-check"`, disabling `make check` in the default build.
+If this target takes an inordinate amount of resources or is otherwise problematic the option can be switched to `"with-test"`, disabling `make check` in the default build.

 #### Revisions